 The Sant Furoshiki Leather Tote (£340)

 Mashu is an ethical handbag brand that is designed in the UK and handcrafted by expert artisans in Greece.
-Using only sustainably sourced materials that don't harm the environment, it's a mid-range purchase you can feel good about.
+Using only sustainably sourced materials that don't harm the environment, it's a mid-range purchase you can feel really great about.

 Mashu Amaryllis Leopard (£290)

-Elleme first appeared on our radars last year, but it's slowly been building momentum.
-Choose from the raffia, mock-croc and pastel colour totes.
+Elleme first appeared on our radars in 2019, but it's steadily been building momentum.
+Choose from the, mock-croc, pastel or ruche finishes.

 Simple, chic, modern.
-Those are the exact three words I'd use to describe bag brand Coperni.
+Those are the exact three words I'd use to describe bag brand Coperni, which has caught the eye of many sartorial superstars.

 Coperni Swipe Leather Tote (£475)